Super Bowl XXVI: Background

+Host selection process

 NFL owners voted to award Super Bowl XXVI to Minneapolis during their May 24, 1989, meeting in New Orleans.
-Indianapolis, Pontiac and Seattle also made bids for the game.
+Indianapolis (Hoosier Dome), Detroit (Pontiac Silverdome), and Seattle (Kingdome) also made bids for the game.
 Indianapolis' unsuccessful bid had seen the city offer the league perks such as free suites at and free limousine rides to the 1992 Indianapolis 500.

 Super Bowl XXVI became the second Super Bowl to be played in a cold, winter climate city.
 The first one was Super Bowl XVI on January 24, 1982, at the Silverdome in Pontiac, Michigan, a suburb of Detroit.
 Temperatures in Minneapolis on game day were a high of 26 F and low of 9 F, about 2 F-change above average.
+This and Super Bowl LII, played at the Metrodome's replacement U.S. Bank Stadium, remain the northernmost Super Bowls ever played.

 The Metrodome also hosted the 1992 NCAA Men's Basketball Final Four, making it the only stadium to host both events in the same calendar year.
-It also hosted the 1991 World Series as the Minnesota Twins defeated the Atlanta Braves.
+It also hosted the 1991 World Series as the Twins defeated the Braves.
 Minneapolis is the only city, and the Metrodome is the only venue, to host all three events in a 12-month span (all three of these events aired on CBS, who would go on to purchase their Twin Cities affiliate, WCCO-TV, later in the year).
-The attendance mark of 63,130 was third lowest (and the second lowest post-merger attendance) only to Super Bowl LV's attendance of 25,000 and the first Super Bowl's attendance of 61,946, and the Metrodome was the smallest stadium to ever host the Super Bowl.
-To date, this and Super Bowl LII are the northernmost Super Bowls ever played.
+The Metrodome was the smallest stadium to ever host the Super Bowl in terms of capacity.
+Stadium representatives insisted they were planning to rectify the shortage of capacity by adding temporary seating.
+However, they accomplished it mostly by converting existing chair-back seats to bench seats.
+When the NFL found out about that plan, they did not approve.
+However, by then it was too late to move the game elsewhere.
+The attendance mark of 63,130 was second-lowest at the time (following the first Super Bowl's attendance of 61,946).
+It is now the 4th-lowest in history, behind LV (24,835), LVIII (61,629), and Super Bowl I.